arminfro/private-docker-composition/README.md

 * Git
   * with Gitlab community edition and a Gitlab runner container
 * Monitoring
-  * with Proetheus and Grafana
+  * with Prometheus and Grafana
 * Personal plattform
   * currently wordpress